-- they will be paid at the appropriate percentage rates for employees with reckonable earnings up to €75,036. - on reckonable pay of more than €75,036, the employer's share (social insurance and the 0.70% National Training Fund Levy in Classes A and H) is due and the Health Contribution by the employee where applicable. - Class S, social insurance at 3.00% and the Health Contribution (where applicable) on all reckonable income.
+- at the appropriate percentage rates for employees on all reckonable earnings. - on all reckonable pay, the employer's share (social insurance and the 0.70% National Training Fund Levy in classes A and H) is due. - Class S, social insurance at 4.00% on all reckonable income.

-The Health Contribution and National Training Fund Levy are included in the contribution rates outlined on pages 2 to 6 where applicable.
+The National Training Fund Levy are included in the contribution rates outlined on pages 2 to 6 where applicable.